rtic-rs/rfcs/ops/matrix.md

 * Can notify everyone
 * Can change topic

-For a WG member to request to become a channel moderator (or a new core team member to become an administrator), they should contact a core team member [via GitHub](https://github.com/orgs/rtfm-rs/teams/devs) with their Matrix username (e.g., `@username:matrix.org`) to be given moderator
+For a team member to request to become a channel moderator (or a new core team member to become an administrator), they should contact a core team member [via GitHub](https://github.com/orgs/rtfm-rs/teams/devs) with their Matrix username (e.g., `@username:matrix.org`) to be given moderator